-Chart 2 Response as to whether teachers change profession because of FPE

-The Chart 2 shows that most of the respondents that is 21(88%) disagree that teachers are changing their profession while 1(4%) disagree and 2(8%) are not sure. according to the ministry officials few teachers have changed profession since the introduction FPE.
+Chart 2 Response as to whether teachers change profession because of FPE changing their profession while 1(4%) disagree and 2(8%) are not sure. according to the ministry officials few teachers have changed profession since the introduction FPE.
 The respondents were asked whether FPE has made teachers prefer teaching in private school and this was the response.